Peskoo/grexit/android.md

 + Aptoide

 You can download your favorite app like Spotify, Instagram or whatever on Aurora Store and Aptoide.
-Sometimes an app isn't avalaible on Aurora but it is on Aptoide.

 **Cons:**
 You can say goodbye to some games which are synchronised with play store for payement in app.
 Like the latest Mario Kart.